How to get your full tenancy deposit back

 Cleaning the house before you leave might sound like common sense, but it's often easy to overlook it because you've become accustomed to the way the house is.

-As the end of the university year approaches, it's best to start your cleaning early to minimise the work required on moving day.
+As the end of the uni year approaches, it's best to start your cleaning early to minimise the work required on moving day.
 Make sure everything is just how it was when you moved in.

 And it doesn't have to be expensive.
 Check out our guide to cheap homemade cleaning products for more information.
 For less than a fiver, you could get everything you need to have the place sparkling again.